Sidorenko Hypergraphs and Random Tur\'an Numbers: Proof of and its Corollaries

 Our proof of \Cref{thm:main} is based off the proof of \Cref{thm:CLS} from \cite{conlon2023extremal} which relies on the tensor product trick.
 Given two $r$-graphs $G,H$, we define the \textit{tensor product} $G\otimes H$ to be $r$-graph on $V(G)\times V(H)$ where $((x_1,y_1),\ldots,(x_r,y_r))\in E(G\otimes H)$ if and only if $(x_1,\ldots,x_r)\in E(G)$ and $(y_1,\ldots,y_r)\in E(H)$.
 For $N$ a positive integer, we define the $N$-fold tensor product $H^{\otimes N}$ inductively by setting $H^{\otimes 1}=H$ and $H^{\otimes N}=H\otimes H^{\otimes(N-1)}$.
 The key property we need regarding tensor products is the fact that for any $r$-graphs $F,H$ and $N\ge 1$, we have

 which is straightforward to verify.

-By incorporating the tensor product trick from \cite{conlon2023extremal} together with random homomorphisms, we can show that $r$-graphs $G$ with few copies of $F$ have large $F$-free subgraphs.
-To this end, given $r$-graphs $G,F$, we define $\ex(G,F)$ to be the maximum number of edges in an $F$-free subgraph of $G$, and we let $\c{N}_F(G)$ denote the number of copies of $F$ in $G$.
+By incorporating the tensor product trick from \cite{conlon2023extremal} together with random homomorphisms, we can show that $r$-graphs $G$ with few copies of $F$ have large $F$-free subgraphs; by copies of $F$ we mean subgraphs of $G$ that are isomorphic to $F$.
+To this end, we let $\c{N}_F(G)$ denote the number of copies of $F$ in $G$ and recall that $\ex(G,F)$ is the maximum number of edges in an $F$-free subgraph of $G$.

 \begin{lem} If $F$ is an $r$-graph such that there exists an $r$-graph $H$ with $t_{K_r^r}(H)=\al$ and $t_{F}(H)=\al^{s+e(F)}$, then for all $r$-graphs $G$ and integers $N\ge 1$ we have

 \end{lem} \begin{proof} Let $\phi:V(G)\to V(H^{\otimes N})$ be chosen uniformly at random, and let $G'\sub G$ be the subgraph consisting of all hyperedges $e\in G$ which are mapped bijectively onto an edge of $H^{\otimes N}$.
 By linearity of expectation, we have and Thus if we define $G''\sub G'$ by deleting an edge from each copy of $F$ in $G'$, then $G''$ is $F$-free and satisfies